 Understanding the journey from cleantech innovation to market deployment is essential for institutional investors, their advisers and trustees seeking to align their portfolios with sustainable growth opportunities.
-This exclusive, in-person roundtable is designed to demystify the cleantech commercialisation process, breaking down the main stages and addressing the unique challenges faced by innovators and investors alike.
+This exclusive, in-person roundtable was designed to demystify the cleantech commercialisation process, breaking down the main stages and addressing the unique challenges faced by innovators and investors alike.
 Participants will gain insight into how risk can be effectively managed throughout the process, enabling informed decision-making and increased confidence in cleantech investment strategies.

 Key topics